-Senmiao Technology Announces Strategic Cooperation with Didi, the Top Online Ride-hailing Platform in China
+Senmiao Technology Announces Strategic Cooperation with the Top Online Ride-hailing Platform in China

 Company Continues to Establish Partnerships for its Ride-hailing Expansion Initiatives

-CHENGDU, China, June 10, 2021 /PRNewswire/ -- Senmiao Technology Limited ("Senmiao") (Nasdaq: AIHS), a financing and servicing company focused on the online ride-hailing industry in China and an operator of its own online ride-sharing platform, today announced the signing of a cooperation agreement with Didi Chuxing (Beijing) Online Platform Technology Co., Ltd. ("Didi"), a leading global platform for mobile transportation and local services, boasting over 550 million users and tens of millions of drivers worldwide.
-Under the terms of the agreement, Senmiao and Didi, its affiliates and partners (collectively, "Didi Open Platforms") will collaborate to aggregate riders on their platforms.
-Senmiao has had a longstanding partnership with Didi related to automobile transaction and related services since November 2018.
+CHENGDU, China, June 10, 2021 /PRNewswire/ -- Senmiao Technology Limited ("Senmiao") (Nasdaq: AIHS), a financing and servicing company focused on the online ride-hailing industry in China and an operator of its own online ride-sharing platform, today announced the signing of a cooperation agreement with a leading global platform for mobile transportation and local services (its "Partner").
+Under the terms of the agreement, Senmiao will collaborate with its Partner to aggregate riders on their platforms.
+Senmiao has had a longstanding partnership with this Partner related to automobile transaction and related services since November 2018.

-Under this cooperation agreement, Didi Open Platforms will serve as a ride-hailing order aggregator for Senmiao.
-Senmiao will receive orders from riders utilizing Didi Open Platforms' online ride-hailing applications in certain cities, beginning with Chengdu.
-Once orders are received by Didi Open Platforms, they will be distributed to registered drivers on Senmiao's platform for viewing and acceptance.
-Senmiao will pay information technology service fees to a technology company cooperating with Didi for each completed order based on a certain percentage of the value of the order.
+Under this cooperation agreement, the Company's Partner will serve as a ride-hailing order aggregator for Senmiao.
+Senmiao will receive orders from riders utilizing its Partner's online ride-hailing applications in certain cities, beginning with Chengdu.
+Once orders are received by its Partner, they will be distributed to registered drivers on Senmiao's platform for viewing and acceptance.
+Senmiao will pay information technology service fees to a technology company cooperating with its Partner for each completed order based on a certain percentage of the value of the order.

-Xi Wen, Senmiao's Chairman and Chief Executive Officer stated, "We are thrilled to be collaborating with the online ride-hailing giant Didi.
+Xi Wen, Senmiao's Chairman and Chief Executive Officer stated, "We are thrilled to be collaborating with our long-term partner.
 Our focus has been on forging partnerships with major players in the space.
 Since our initial launch in October 2020, Senmiao's online ride-hailing platform has seen impressive growth as we have expanded into additional cities with plans to launch in other major metropolitan areas where ride-hailing has become increasingly popular as a convenient and affordable mode of transportation.
-We are pleased to have the support of a major player in the space like Didi and look forward to this expanded partnership."
+We are pleased to have the support of a major player in the space like our partner and look forward to this expanded partnership."

 About Senmiao Technology Limited